Three Online Dating Companies to Love Right Now

 From 2013 to 2015, the percentage of adults 55 to 64 years old using online dating sites doubled.
 There are even sites dedicated to this bracket, like OurTime.

-That said, the fastest-growing demographic is 18- to 24-year-olds.
+That said, the fastest-growing demographic is 18- to 24-year-olds, according to the Pew Research Center.
 The percentage that uses online dating sites tripled between 2013 and 2015.
 It makes sense.
 After all, they grew up living in the digital world.

 But the largest demographic of users?
 It’s the never-been-married group.
 A whopping 31% of Americans aged 35 and older who’ve never been married use online dating sites – as well as 29% of never-been-married Americans aged 18 to 34.